 What are the different types of sequential logic circuits?

-- Synchronous circuits- The same clock input synchronizes all the memory elements.
-As in synchronous counters.
+- Synchronous sequential circuits– The same clock input synchronizes all the memory elements as in synchronous counters.

-- Asynchronous circuits- An external clock is absent.
-However, the clock inputs receive pulse inputs from other sources/elements in the circuit.
-Example: Asynchronous counters.
+- Asynchronous sequential circuits– An external clock is absent.
+However, the clock inputs receive pulse inputs from other sources/elements in the circuit — for example, Asynchronous counters.